Chatspark

 Test Different Prompts

-Review your Chat History to see how visitors interact with different triggers.
+Review your Conversations to see how visitors interact with different triggers.
 Adjust prompts based on what leads to the best conversations.

 Previous